DASHBOARD

 Initially, funding account and virtual card cashback earnings data were presented together and visible to all users.
 Recognizing that these datasets were unrelated and that unrestricted access posed security concerns, we separated the virtual card cashback data and restricted its visibility based on user permissions.

 Through refining the Permissions page, we identified that roles such as Approvers, Payers, and Admins often align with AP Manager responsibilities, while Clerks and Accountants correspond more closely with AP Clerk duties.
-Notably, CFOs typically do not utilize the dashboard for developing financial strategies, as they rely on dedicated reporting pages.
+Notably, CFOs review the dashboard for high-level insights, such as visualizing long-term trends and discount utilization.

 Recognizing these distinctions, we observed that certain dashboard elements—like "Early-Pay Discounts Captured"—were not pertinent to all users, particularly Clerks and Accountants.
 To enhance relevance and usability, we introduced a Custom Reminders section that displays up to three role-specific reminders.
 This ensures users see information tailored to their responsibilities, reducing clutter and improving efficiency.